 Renting office space, leasing equipment, hiring staff, and other common startup costs can often be enough to wipe out your savings entirely.
 And since securing business loans is a notoriously difficult task for startups, new businesses just can’t count on outside funding to help them launch.
 However, it is possible to start a business with little money—if you think things through strategically.

-Whether you’re itching for a side business or starting a full-time hustle, consider the following 13 low-cost business ideas.
-All of these ideas are potentially lucrative, require very little capital (and, in most cases, lift) to launch, and will satisfy your latent entrepreneur—all without requiring that you sacrifice either your savings or your sanity.
+Whether you’re itching for a side business or starting a full-time hustle, consider the following list of businesses to start with little money.
+All of these low-cost business ideas are potentially lucrative, require very little capital (and, in most cases, lift) to launch, and will satisfy your latent entrepreneur—all without requiring that you sacrifice either your savings or your sanity.